JohnCoene/coronavirus/docs/prod.md

 ## Deploy

 You can deploy on whatever server you like, install R and the [Shiny Community server](https://rstudio.com/products/shiny/download-server/), then install the package from the terminal.
-Note that This also works on [shinyapps.io](https://www.shinyapps.io/).
+Note that This also works on [shinyapps.io](https://www.shinyapps.io/) though you will need to host the database elsewhere.
+However, docker might be the easiest.

-## Docker
+### Docker

 The easiest was is to use docker, pull the container.